• Home

 Step 2: Mix the brine

-In a separate bowl or large measuring cup, combine the salt, sugar, vinegar, turmeric, celery seed, and mustard seed.
-Stir until the sugar and salt dissolve — this takes a minute or two of stirring.
+In another bowl or large measuring cup, combine salt, sugar, vinegar, turmeric, celery seed, and mustard seed.
+For a minute or two, stir to dissolve the sugar and salt.

 Step 3: Pour the brine over the cucumbers